drel-git/TurboPatcher/README.md

 ## **Linux: [Click here to download the zip files and extract to your E3Next or MQ folder.](https://github.com/drel-git/Turbo)**

-### > Type `/lua run turbo` in game and you're ready to ride.
-Everything below this point is nerd stuff.
+> Type `/lua run turbo` in game and you're ready to ride.

 <p align="center">
   <img
     width="604"